 While the US Equal Employment Opportunity Commission (EEOC) recently reported that nearly 73,000 charges of workplace misconduct were filed in 2019 – from allegations of retaliation to discrimination and sexual harassment in the workplace – most incidents are not filed and, in fact, go unreported.
 According to research firm Gartner, about 60% of all misconduct observed in the workplace is never reported.
 Even in the age of the #MeToo and #TimesUp movements, the number of charges filed with the EEOC last year was down as compared to 2018 and 2017.

-There are a number of reasons why workers don’t report workplace misconduct, with the principal reason being, although illegal, the fear of retaliation.
+There are a number of reasons why workers don’t report workplace misconduct and workplace bullying, with the principal reason being, although illegal, the fear of retaliation.
 This makes sense when you look at the 2019 EEOC report, which cites retaliation as the number-one basis for a workplace claim with the federal agency.

 Fear of repercussions

 When asked why employees who have witnessed or experienced inappropriate, illegal or unethical behavior do not report these types of incidents, the majority said they are afraid of one form of retribution or another, including:

 - being demoted